HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 **Function demonstration:**

-**Step 1**: "Automatic Generation of Sharding Function Name" (automatic generation of function: existing sharding function maximum ID+1_sharding type name) is checked by default.
+**Step 1:** "Automatic Generation of Sharding Function Name" (automatic generation of function: existing sharding function maximum ID+1_sharding type name) is checked by default.
 It shall be unchecked in case of any custom name requirement.

-**Step 2**: Select [ROUTE](#route) for "Sharding Type"
+**Step 2:** Select [ROUTE](#route) for "Sharding Type"

-**Step 3**: Select the default "Auto Setting" mode
+**Step 3:** Select the default "Auto Setting" mode

-**Step 4**: Select the data node to be used for sharding function
+**Step 4:** Select the data node to be used for sharding function

-**Step 5**: Check "For NULL Value, Distribute Route Node Automatically" by default.
+**Step 5:** Check "For NULL Value, Distribute Route Node Automatically" by default.
 That is, when the sharding key value of the inserted data is NULL, the program will automatically select the route data node.

 The same as MATCH type.
 When it is v.2.5.6 and above, you can also select "Match by Digit Number" (not checked by default) and fill in the matching rule.
 According to the filling, the corresponding route rules will be generated automatically.
 Here the ROUTE type is suitable for some numerical scenario that requires prefix/infix/suffix for sharding.
 The routing of data is based on the rules corresponding to "from left" or "from right", instead of full matching routing according to the original string.

-**Step 6**: The value range is the range of sharding key values (only integers are allowed)
+**Step 6:** The value range is the range of sharding key values (only integers are allowed)

-**Step 7**: Select the generated step length by default and modify the default generated value if it needs to customize the step length.
+**Step 7:** Select the generated step length by default and modify the default generated value if it needs to customize the step length.

-**Step 8**: Click the "Preview" button to view the sharding effect.
+**Step 8:** Click the "Preview" button to view the sharding effect.

-**Step 9**: Click the "Save and Return" button to save the new sharding function to the configDB.
+**Step 9:** Click the "Save and Return" button to save the new sharding function to the configDB.
 Reload is also required if it needs to take effect immediately into the compute node.

 ![](assets/hotdb-management/image189.png)

 ##### Add sharding function of ROUTE type in manual setting mode

-**Brief description of operation steps:**
+**Summary of operation steps:**

 Select "Automatic Generation of Sharding Function Name" by default, select ROUTE sharding type, set "Manul Setting" mode, check "Match by Digit Number" and fill the matching rule or not, select data nodes and matching values, click "+" to add records, and click "Save and Return".

 ![](assets/hotdb-management/image190.png)

+> !Note
+>
-Note: Manual setting of input values supports the input of multiple values which shall be spaced by English commas or English space
+> Manual setting of input values supports the input of multiple values which shall be spaced by English commas or English space

 #### SIMPLE_MOD